pondrejk/dizzer/chap3-vis_challenges-density.md

 # Dealing with density in spatial data

-*This chapter explores the possible solutions to graphical clutter with focus on hexbin aggregation and contextual interaction of map layers.
-Web rendering technologies that power these solutions are detailed.
-Chapter concludes with case study report of urban recommendation system for Brno*
+*This chapter explores the possible solutions to high graphical density in maps with focus on hexbin aggregation and contextual interaction of map layers.
+Web rendering technologies that power these solutions are described afterwards.
+Chapter concludes with a case study report of urban recommendation system for the city of Brno.*

 ## Visualisation challenges of dense spatial data

-As we hav seen in the previous chapter, objects, agents and events with point spatial reference is by far the most common raw material comming to the start of the visualisation pipeline for spatial big data.
+As we have seen in the previous chapter, *objects*, *agents* and *events* with point spatial reference is by far the most common raw material fed to the visualisation pipeline for spatial big data.
+The *n=all* property of big data then generates a challenge of dealing with high graphic density in maps.

-How to process high number of data points be it stations, agents or event, and why is it hard from the cartographic point of view?
-If we stick to the traditional underatading of visualisaton as "using visual tools to facilitate insight and support decision making of human recipients"(TODO find proper definition)(later we will speculate about possible shifts in that definition), then human cognitive capabilites are the main limiting factor.
-There are also other limitations that take action in earlier stages of a generalized visualisation pipeline (see fig).
-One thing to be aware of when high amounts of data are processed through the visualisaton and the perfomance and scalability are of concern is that the simplification (aggregation, reduction, etc.) in the visual end product enfroced by human cognitive capabilites should also propagate back down the pipeline to make the whole process more effective.
-Simply said, there is no need to retreive every datapoint individually if (a) we cannot render it (screen barrier) and (b) we cannot comperhend it (visual barrier).
+How to process a high number of data points for visual exploration, and why is it hard from the cartographic point of view?
+If we stick to the traditional understanding of visualization as "using visual tools to facilitate insight and support decision making of human recipients" then human cognitive capabilities are the main guiding factor to adhere to.
+Naturally, the are variances in graphic literacy across the population not to mention accessibility requirements for various sensory disabilities.
+There is no doubt that some classes of cartographic errors or visual artefacts are disqualifying for anyone, resolving these lowest common denominators is a prerequisite to resolving the corner cases (if they are ever thought about).

+There are also other limitations that take action in earlier stages of a generalized visualisation pipeline (see fig?).
+One thing to be aware of is that the simplification (aggregation, reduction, etc.) in the visual end product enforced by human cognitive capabilities should also propagate back down the pipeline to make the earlier stages of the process more efficient.
+Simply put, there is no need to retrieve every data point individually if (a) we cannot render it (screen barrier) and (b) we cannot comprehend it (visual barrier).
+This can mean a significant improvement when performance and scalability are of concern.

-For cartographer this means a fairly new situation, that is the cartographic decisions made at the last stage in pipeline have impact on the performance of this pipeline.
-In other words not all callenges across the pipeline are visualisation/cartographic challenges -- those come usually at the end, but the cartographic stage cannot be separated from the whole pipeline as it stems from it and has impact on the prevous stages.
-Cartographer has to consider his decisions outward to reader but also backward to the previous stages of the pipeline.
-So far little has been done to asses cartogphic methods from the point of view of the data-processing scalabilit, though in the era of dynamic source data, cartographers need to expand their awareness to that direction.
+Hence the cartographic decisions made at the last stage in pipeline have impact on the overall performance of this pipeline.
+Not all challenges across the pipeline are visualisation/cartographic challenges -- those come usually at the end, but the cartographic stage cannot be separated from the data processing it stems from.
+Cartographer's decisions have impact outward to the reader but also backward to the previous stages of the pipeline.
+So far little has been done to asses cartographic methods from the point of view of the data-processing scalability, though in the era of dynamic source data, cartographers need to expand their awareness to that direction.

 So far we were mentioned just the presentation role of cartography, the interaction poses another set of challenges for the pipeline, though not all are cartograpic.
 For exploratory tools to support hypothesis generation, we should consider which tasks should be supported by interaction...
 (TODO) think through later...